The-Old-Castle-Defense/docs/investors.md

 {% endcontent-ref %}

 ## Reward system
-Investors can invest {{tt}} in one Faction or both at once.
+Investors can invest {tt} in one Faction or both at once.
 But in each Siege, only one Faction wins.
-It should be noted that the Investor acts independently and receives remuneration depending on which faction, when, and how much {{tt}} was invested.
+It should be noted that the Investor acts independently and receives remuneration depending on which faction, when, and how much {tt} was invested.

 {% hint style="warning" %}
 The investor receives a reward depending on the amount of $MC invested in the winning